BlazOrazem/vat-calculator/README.md

 # VAT Calculator

-Calculate value of VAT based on given amount.
+Calculate VAT value based on a given amount.

 ## Usage

 * Set a custom amount
-* Set the percentage of VAT value
+* Set the percentage of the VAT value
-* Set the number of decimal places shown in the results
+* Set the number of decimal places displayed in the result
 * Select "Add VAT" to add VAT to the amount entered
 * Select "Deduct VAT" to deduct VAT from the amount entered

 ## Result

-* Calculated value of VAT based on given parameters
+* Calculated VAT value based on given parameters
 * Amount calculated with/excluding VAT

 ## Used dependencies